 Within my research I want to project myself as a well-informed, credible, and enthusiastic university student.
 I want to articulate myself in such a way that my audience can clearly understand what I have to say in my research.
-Projecting this kind of ethos will hopefully help my readers to trust in the research that I am presenting them with and help them to engage with it.
+Projecting this kind of ethos will presumably help my readers to trust in the research that I am presenting them with.
 I want my research to leave a lasting impression on those who entertain it.